Gdańsk Street, Bydgoszcz: Social Role

-The role of Gdańsk Street, till 1850, was principally that of a means of communication; after this date, it became a representative, bourgeois area and the expanding axis of downtown Bydgoszcz.
-The buildings giving onto the street have been housing a mix of wealthy representative officials, manufacturers and traders of different professions, whereas craftsmen and laborers lived in the outbuildings and more modest homes.
-Habitation ground floors were generally designed to house commercial or catering service.
+The role of Gdańsk Street, till 1850, was principally that of a means of communication.
+After this date, it became a representative, bourgeois area and the expanding axis of downtown Bydgoszcz.
+The buildings giving onto the street have housed a mix of wealthy representative officials, manufacturers and traders of different professions, whereas craftsmen and laborers lived in the outbuildings and more modest homes.
+Habitation ground floors were generally designed to house commercial or catering services.

-The area of Gdańsk Street soon experienced a booming trade expansion: craft workshops developed -20 tailors and 25 shoemakers were referenced in the street at the end of the 19th century, as well as small industry and gastronomy.
-Nonetheless, the street did not suffer from any rapid industrialization process: very few companies (with the exception of G. Rady's factory of artistic metalwork in 1896) did build typical factory buildings on this axis.
-The only companies operating in the area were quite modest and housed in buildings backyards.
+The area of Gdańsk Street soon experienced a booming trade expansion: craft workshops developed ~20 tailors and 25 shoemakers were referenced in the street at the end of the 19th century, as well as small industries and gastronomy.
+Nonetheless, the street did not suffer from any rapid industrialization process: very few companies (with the exception of G. Rady's factory of artistic metalwork in 1896) built typical factory buildings on this axis.
+The only companies operating in the area were quite modest and housed in buildings' backyards.

 The shop on Gdańska street which has the longest history is the pharmacy "Under the Swan", located at Nr.5 since 1853.
-At the beginning of the 20th century, department stores began to appear: in 1910, Modehaus Bromberg lasted a couple of years in 1911, Department Store "Kaufhaus Conitzer & Söhne"; in 1919, Boniface Cyrus shop.
-At the beginning of the 20th century, the street was also the address of 5 banks seat.
+At the beginning of the 20th century, department stores began to appear: in 1910, Modehaus Bromberg lasted a couple of years; in 1911, Department Store "Kaufhaus Conitzer & Söhne"; in 1919, Boniface Cyrus shop.
+At the beginning of the 20th century, the street was also the address of the seat of five banks.

-Gdańska Street had also an important role in catering and entertainment business.
-During the 19th century and first half of the 20th century, it was the venue of restaurants and cafés for wealthy people, locations for modest retailshops, brasseries, as well as concert halls, hotels, theaters, cinemas.
+Gdańska Street also had an important role in the catering and entertainment business.
+During the 19th century and first half of the 20th century, it was the venue of restaurants and cafés for wealthy people, a location for modest retail shops, brasseries, as well as concert halls, hotels, theaters, and cinemas.
 The street also housed the first seat of Provincial and Municipal Public Library at Nr.27.